Ranjithkumar26A/Ranjithkumar26A/README.md

 ---

 <p align="center">
-  ⚡ Empowering Data with Intelligence | Fueled by Curiosity | Built with 💙
+  ⚡ Empowering Data with Intelligence | Driven by Curiosity | Built with 💙
 </p>